creativeprojects/resticprofile/README.md

 * [YAML](https://en.wikipedia.org/wiki/YAML) : configuration file with extension _.yaml_
 * [HCL](https://github.com/hashicorp/hcl): configuration file with extension _.hcl_

-For the rest of the documentation, I'll be showing examples using the TOML file configuration format (because it was the only one supported before version 0.6.0) but you can pick your favourite: they all work with resticprofile :-)
+For the rest of the documentation, I'll be mostly showing examples using the TOML file configuration format (because it was the only one supported before version 0.6.0) but you can pick your favourite: they all work with resticprofile.

 # Table of Contents